skillrepos/aia-capstone-starter/labs.md

 1. In this lab, we'll use the usual compare and merge process to build out the full version of the MCP Server with the following features:

-- Query classification into 5+ support categories (extensible via Lab 6)
+- Query classification into 5+ support categories
 - Category-specific prompt templates
 - RAG-based knowledge retrieval
 - Customer database lookup